 - How do you maintain everything in its place?
 That’s so boring!

-- How do you get started when you do not want to do it, and the project looks overwhelming?
+- How do you start when you do not want to do it, and the project looks overwhelming?

 - I am consistently inconsistent.
 Help!